-Learning at SWIS > Secondary
+Learning at SWIS > Secondary (MYP)

 The Secondary Division at Shen Wai International School is home to a growing population of inspired, active students engaged in learning both inside and outside the classroom.
 Our students are led by passionate, highly qualified teachers and supported by a wide learning community.

 SWIS offers the International Baccalaureate Organization Middle Years Programme which serves as a framework for students to develop learning skills necessary for the 21stcentury.
 Students in the SWIS MYP are continually challenged to "learn by doing" and connect the classroom to the larger world.
 Through integrated units of inquiry and projects such as the Community Service Project, students develop an appreciation of global challenges and begin to understand their role as global citizens.